James Ernest John Brudenell-Bruce1

 Last Edited=24 May 2003

-George Lionel Thomas Brudenell was born on 26 August 1880.1 He was the son of Commodore Lord Robert Thomas Brudenell-Bruce and Emma Leigh.1 He married Mary Julia Schilizzi, daughter of Stephen Schilizzi and Julia Ralli, on 6 November 1923.1 He died on 8 August 1962 at age 81.1
+George Lionel Thomas Brudenell was born on 26 August 1880.1 He was the son of Commodore Lord Robert Thomas Brudenell-Bruce and Emma Charlotte Hanbury Leigh.1 He married Mary Julia Schilizzi, daughter of Stephen Schilizzi and Julia Ralli, on 6 November 1923.1 He died on 8 August 1962 at age 81.1

-George Lionel Thomas Brudenell was baptised with the name of George Lionel Brudenell-Bruce.
-He was educated privately.1 On 17 July 1917 his name was legally changed to George Lionel Brudenell by Royal Licence.1 He lived at Stanton Wyville, Leicestershire, England.1 He lived at Deene Park, Corby, Northamptonshire, England.1
+He was given the name of George Lionel Brudenell-Bruce at birth.
+He was educated privately.1 On 17 July 1917 his name was legally changed to George Lionel Brudenell by Royal Licence.1 He lived at Stanton Wyville, Leicestershire, EnglandG.1 He lived at Deene Park, Corby, Northamptonshire, EnglandG.1

 Children of George Lionel Thomas Brudenell and Mary Julia Schilizzi